openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_classification.rst

                       --load-weights models/weights.pth \
                       --save-performance performance.json

-We will get a similar to this validation output:
+We will get a validation output similar to this:

 .. code-block::